StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 To upgrade to a new major version of a StackPack, [uninstall and reinstall](about-stackpacks.md#install-or-uninstall-a-stackpack) the StackPack.

+{% hint style="info" %}
+**StackState platform**

-Note that all StackPack configuration items will be overwritten when you upgrade.
+Note that all customized StackPack configuration items will be overwritten when you upgrade.
 Follow the steps below to continue using any changes made to these items.

 1. Before you upgrade, export each customized item:
    * Go to the **Settings** page in the StackState UI.